jamezmca/learn-to-code/course notes/javascript.md

 console.log(channelUrl) // outputs -> https://www.youtube.com/smoljames
 ```

 > Note that the value associated with a key could be a further nested object, an array, a string or any other data type.
+If the key cannot be found in the dictionary, it will return `undefined`.
+Also, if we don't wrap the key name in quotations when using the square bracket notation, then it assumes that the key is a variable name and tries to instead use the value associated with said variable.

 And likewise if we wanted to modify a key-value pair: